 Witness Post: Curley Culp

-The Kansas City Chiefs held a ceremony at Arrowhead Stadium in Kansas City, Missouri, the first week of December, 2013.
+The Kansas City Chiefs professional football team held a ceremony at Arrowhead Stadium in Kansas City, Missouri, the first week of December, 2013.
 It was a celebration to honor one of their own: the Hall of Fame lineman Curley Culp.
 The man with “muscles on top of muscles” was an All-Pro football player for those Hank Stramm teams, but his fame in other circles was vast, long before that Super Bowl era.

 My Dad first raved about Culp in the mid-1960’s as a collegiate wrestler.
 Up close and personal, he was a mountain of a man, yet fast and agile, like a middle weight.
 Not many famous football players have also been collegiate wrestlers.
 The list of Hall of Famer’s who both played football and wrestled includes Warren Sapp and Jonathan Ogden, so Culp is in an elite cohort.
 Culp was an NCAA champion at heavyweight, or Unlimited, as they called it.
 And what a champion he was!